Sacramento Housing Market Update, Fall 2025

 Sacramento County

-Read: Buyers have more room in parts of the market, yet not across the board.
-Sellers who price to the market still succeed without heavy givebacks.
+• Read: Buyers have more room in parts of the market, but sellers who price correctly still succeed without heavy discounts.

 Placer County

-Read: Well priced listings still move.
-Negotiation exists, but leverage is balanced and depends on the city and price point.
+• Read: Well-priced listings still move; negotiation is present but depends on city and price point.

 New construction notes